-- 1. Plus or minus 20% per 100 square feet (9.29 m) of roof area. - 2.
-Refer to Part 6, Steep-Slope Requirements, for additional limitations on asphalt type and maximum allowable deck slope for individual system applications. - 3.
-For non-modified base, ply, and cap sheets, the point of application temperature must be at the Equiviscous Temperature (EVT) ± 25°F (±13.9°C) at which a viscosity of 125 centistokes is attained.
+- 1. Plus or minus 20% per 100 square feet (9.29 m2) of roof area. - Refer to Part 6, Steep-Slope Requirements, for additional limitations on asphalt type and maximum allowable deck slope for individual system applications. - 3.
+For non-modified base, ply, and cap sheets, the point of application temperature must be at the Equiviscous Temperature (EVT) $\pm$ 25°F ( $\pm$ 13.9°C) at which a viscosity of 125 centistokes is attained.
 Target viscosity for mechanical applicators should be 75 centistokes.
 For all SBS modified asphalt membranes, the minimum point of application temperature must be EVT or 425°F (218°C), whichever is greater.
-Do not exceed 550°F (260°C) when heating. - 4.
+When heating, do not exceed 550°F (288°C). - 4.
 Except Florida, Texas, New Mexico, Arizona, and California.

-3.04 Asphalt Heating
+3.04 Asphalt Heating -

 - A. The operator of the roofing bitumen kettle must be fully trained and familiar with its safe operation, and have the required safety equipment and clothing for their protection. - B. Never leave the roofing bitumen kettle unattended while operating. - C. Accurate thermometers must be on the job site to check temperatures at the kettle and at point of application.
 Periodically verify asphalt temperatures with an accurate portable thermometer. - D. Do not keep heated tankers above 325°F (163°C) overnight or weekends. - E. The roofing bitumen kettle must be placed a safe distance from the building.
-It should be on plywood or a tarp to facilitate easy clean-up. - F. Maximum Heating Temperature: In accordance with ASTM D312, the maximum heating temperature of any ASTM D312 asphalt is 550F (260 C).
+It should be on plywood or a tarp to facilitate easy clean-up. - F. Maximum Heating Temperature: In accordance with ASTM D312, the maximum heating temperature of any ASTM D312 asphalt is 550°F (288°C).